WomenWhoCode/AndroidWorkshops_BCN/Day 4 - Networking/README.md

 ```
 <uses-permission android:name="android.permission.INTERNET"/>
 ```
-By default the apps do not have access to the internet.
-Learn more about Android permissions [here](https://developer.android.com/guide/topics/permissions/overview)
+By default, the apps do not have access to the internet.
+Learn more about Android permissions [here](https://developer.android.com/guide/topics/permissions/overview).

 Open `app/build.gradle` and add all these dependencies or libraries inside `dependencies {}`, yes we will need them all :smile:
 ```